Small business tax preparation 101: what to bring to tax appointments

 3 – Expense information

 Have all stash of receipts in a shoe box?
 You’re not alone.
-Don’t worry if your expenses aren’t documented in a spreadsheet.
+Don’t worry if your expenses aren’t documented in a color-coded spreadsheet.
 We’ll help you sort through it all.

 Pro tip: If you haven’t been tracking taxable business expenses throughout the year, prepare for some work.
 Go through your check register or credit card statements to identify possible tax-deductible expenses for your tax pro.
+In the future, consider tracking expenses as you go to streamline next year’s process.

 4 – Sales totals and cost of goods sold